 The Excel HARMEAN function calculates the harmonic mean of a supplied set of values.

-Where the number arguments are 1 or more positive numeric values, for which you want to calculate the harmonic mean.
+Where the number arguments are one or more positive numeric values (or arrays of numeric values), for which you want to calculate the harmonic mean.

 Cell B1 of the above spreadsheet on the right shows a simple example of the Excel Harmean Function, used to calculate the harmonic mean of the values in cells A1-A5.